Blog

 Show commas when combining number + text

-You might have a currency or number you want to display with thousands separators even after concatenating with other text (for example a currency code).
-Airtable’s number formatting disappears once a value becomes a text string in a formula, so you need to format it yourself.
+You might have a currency or number field you want to display with thousands separators even after concatenating with other text (for example a currency code).
+Airtable's number formatting disappears once a value becomes a text string in a formula, so you need to format it yourself.

 Below are two drop‑in formulas you can adapt.
 They use REGEX_REPLACE to inject commas and handle edge cases.